SBCI Loan Schemes: Open for Applications

-Enterprise Ireland has worked with the Department of Business, Enterprise and Innovation on the introduction of a €300 million Brexit Loan Scheme, to help eligible Irish companies secure the resources they need.
-The scheme, operated by the Strategic Banking Corporation of Ireland (SBCI), will provide SMEs with the support required to implement changes as they prepare for Brexit, enhancing overall business resilience, whatever developments may occur.
+Enterprise Ireland has worked with the Department of Business, Enterprise and Innovation on the introduction of two €300 million loan schemes, to help eligible Irish companies secure the resources they need.
+Both schemes, operated by the Strategic Banking Corporation of Ireland (SBCI), will provide SMEs with the support required to implement changes as they prepare for Brexit, enhancing overall business resilience, whatever developments may occur.

-The fund can be used to support new working capital requirements and the development of business plans to mitigate Brexit-related risks.
-With Brexit preparations also presenting opportunities for Irish business, the fund can be used to fund longer term investments, such as, the purchase of new machinery, buildings and process innovations.
+The Brexit Loan Scheme can be used to support new working capital requirements and the development of business plans to mitigate Brexit-related risks.
+With Brexit preparations also presenting opportunities for Irish business, the Future Growth Loan Scheme can be used to fund longer term investments, such as, the purchase of new machinery, buildings and process innovations.

 Loans cannot, however, be used to refinance businesses in financial difficulty or for the refinancing of existing debt.

 Brexit Loan Scheme Features